 Young Investigators Award

-The submission process for Young Investigator Awards (YIA) for ACC.21 in Atlanta is now closed.
+The submission process for Young Investigator Awards (YIA) for ACC.21 is now closed.
 The YIA competition encourages and recognizes young scientific investigators of promise, upon whom progress in the field of cardiology is dependent.
-Plan to attend the YIA sessions at ACC.21 for cutting-edge research in the following categories:
+Plan to watch the YIA sessions during ACC.21 for cutting-edge research in the following categories:

 - Clinical Investigations

 The Award: The first place winner in each category receives $2,000, second place winners receive $1,000; four honorable mentions in each category receive $500.
 For more information email email@example.com or call 800-253-4636, ext.
 6390.